 There is a summary chart of states’ responses on this issue for 2019 filings of 2018 returns.

-Delaware, Kansas, Kentucky, and New Jersey provided automatic one additional month filing relief for corporate extended state tax returns filed by Nov.
-15, 2019.
-Alabama, Arizona, California, Georgia, Idaho, Iowa, Mississippi, Missouri, North Carolina, Tennessee, Utah, and West Virginia responded that they will grant relief on a case-by-case basis for corporate extended state tax returns filed by Nov.
+Fifteen states – Alabama, Arizona, California, Georgia, Idaho, Iowa, Maine, Mississippi, Missouri, North Carolina, Rhode Island, South Carolina, Tennessee, Utah, and West Virginia - responded that they will grant relief on a case-by-case basis for corporate extended state tax returns filed by Nov.
 15, 2019, and the taxpayer requests in writing abatement of late filing penalties due to reasonable cause.

 There also is a summary chart of states’ responses on this issue for 2018 filings of 2017 corporate returns.